Kristina01111000/Drws_site/README.md

 6/27
-- Copy paste the https://drwalsdorf.com/my-programs/ page into the get started page, call it getting started on the drop down
 - Make a learn more about the learning program page, subscriber on patreon page use the bullet points “learn more about the patreon” maybe “what you gain” centered bold, and bigger, bulletpoints below it
 - In the dropdown add a freebies section with the free stuff underneath it
 - He will give me new text for the top of the learning program page